MondayTheAnalyst/Model-commerce-analysis/README.md

 - Offices in regions with high average order values (like **Australia and New Zealand**) present opportunities for growth with the right support.

 ---
+## 🌸 Conclusion

+This project demonstrates how SQL combined with Excel can generate actionable insights from a well-structured business dataset.
+It reveals how data modeling and query optimization can be used to answer real-world business questions and support decision-making across marketing, finance, logistics, and operations.

+---

 📬 For questions, feel free to reach out via [obotmonday680@gmail.com].